Dreamerbg/Dreamerbg/README.md

 - Runwords with the actual runes listed on bases
 - Stat requirements on items if you are to upgrade them
 - Removed some generally not needed items from notificiations (unless you play a specific build)
-- - The new PD2 uniq heraldic shield
+- - The new PD2 uniq items

 ### Reroll filter added